postaljs/postal.js/README.md

 * Add-ons to enable message capture and replay are in the works and should be ready soon.
 * The `SubscriptionDefinition` object will be given the ability to pause (skip) responding to subscriptions
-* We'll be working on experimental "lightweight" builds of postal, providing a basic SubscriptionDefinition prototype, but removing the more advanced options if you don't need them.
-Reduced size builds would be offered alongside full builds, giving you page-weight-sensitive options.
+* We'll be working on experimental "underscore-free" builds of postal, providing ES5 method shims so that you don't have to pull in underscore/lodash just to run postal.
 * What else would you like to see?